 2 (Suggested phrases: Brain overload, multitasking hijacks your focus, human brain can't cope, doing too much at one, forced to multitask to keep on top, etc.)

 3. Key words

-a.
-Have students work individually to match the key words to the definitions by referring to the section number given in brackets.
-Have students compare their answers in pairs.
+Have students match the key words to the definitions individually and then compare their answers in pairs.
 Elicit answers from the whole class.